 Your worship services don’t have to be a preacher preaching for 35 minutes while the congregation remains silent (okay, except for the occasional Amen from Bill in the 3rd to back row).
 Now that we’re all online together, engage with people!
 Ask questions in the chat feature.
 Take a poll.
 Create avenues for two-way communication.
 You can keep people engaged when you engage directly with them.

-You want your worship services to keep people engaged online?
+You want your worship services to encourage online community engagement?
 Stop pretending everything is normal.
 Adapt your service to the changing needs of your people.
 Encourage people to watch when it works best for them.
 And engage with them.